anuragjha/cs686-blockchain-crowdfunding/README.md

 ## How to run the application
 Miner and Client both uses the same initial command, with cmdline params as port number on which it wants to run on.

 Miners use GET /start to begin mining process
+1. miner new - ask for txPool
+2. miner old - real time communicate new transaction

 Clients use GET / to initiate client functionality Client use /signup to get a key-value pair, Client use GET /cidpage to enter key-pair